 I have been given an on-the-spot fine.
 What do I do?

-Instead of giving you an on-the-spot fine, the police may give you a Court Attendance Notice (CAN).
+Police may give you a Court Attendance Notice (CAN).

 I have been charged.
 What do I do?

 It may be a good idea to make some notes about what happened around your arrest.
 Any notes should be in your own words and should detail any conversations you had with witnesses or the police.
-You may ask any witnesses to write down what they witness, in their own words.
+You may ask any witnesses to write down what they saw, in their own words.
 You and any witnesses that you may have are obliged to give truthful information and evidence.

-What is written notice of pleading?
+What is a written notice of pleading?

 If your matter is a minor crime and you are not on bail, you may have the option of submitting a ‘written notice of pleading’ rather than going to court.
 A written notice of pleading sets out how you intend to plead (guilty or not guilty) and what you want the court to take into account in deciding the matter.
 The notice must be submitted at least 7 days before your court date and the court may still require you to come to court.